testflows/TestFlows-WebSite/source/handbook/index.md

 ### raw

-The `tfs transform raw` command can be used to transform a test log into a `raw` output format which contains raw [JSON] messages.
+The `tfs transform raw` command can be used to transform a test log into a `raw` output format that contains raw [JSON] messages.

 For example,